Lucis-1/USYD_Assignment1/README.md

 **WeChat Mini Games** is another area where WeChat has diversified into with success [^29] [^30] and the proven SNS and FinTech technologies avaialble to Tencent can be applied to increase interest for the company and those wishing to do business with subsidary WeChat firm.
 WeChat Mini Games comprises of a multitude of easy-to-play electronic games, which has the ability to incorporate brands within games [^31].
 Games are a natural way for users to interact and learn which is a feature of the human mind being explored amongst academics in the digital age [^32], therefore, incepting brands to players is so much a farfetched idea.
 To further pique the interest of users, WeChat can implement a **play-to-earn** blockchain for its users, a methodology to reward players who play games [^33] and entice new potential users.
 An extension to this is to add additional functionaility, such as Non-Fungible-Tokens (NFTs) as rewards or purchase items; adding to the current excitment in the FinTech industry [^34].
 Essentially, the effects of Play-to-Earn would supplement the incentive for users to continue playing, enabling the extended opportunity for players to be exposed to relevant advertisements or cognating users with brands which are integrated into WeChat Mini Games.

 ---

+# Summary

+To summarise, Tecent's WeChat acts as a 'package of goodies' more than one standalone

 [^1]: Most Valuable Company in Asia. https://web.archive.org/web/20171117003210/http://www.firstpost.com/tech/news-analysis/tencent-posts-69-percent-jump-in-quarterly-net-profit-becomes-the-most-valuable-company-in-asia-4211333.html.
 Retrived 30 August 2021.